DiamondLightSource/txrm2tiff/README.md

 # txrm2tiff

-Converts txrm/xrm files to OME tif/tiff files.
+Converts TXRM/XRM files to OME-TIFF files.

-txrm2tiff was created for users of beamline B24 of Diamond Light Source by Thomas Fish.
-This has been adapted from B24's the automatic processing pipeline.
-Parts of this code were originally written by Kevin Savage, with further additions and amendments by Peter Chang, Victoria Beilsten-Edmands, and Thomas Fish.
+Txrm2tiff was created for users of beamline B24 of Diamond Light Source by Thomas Fish.
+This has been adapted from, and is used by, B24's the automatic processing pipeline.
+Parts of this code were originally written by Kevin Savage, with further additions and amendments by Peter Chang, Victoria Beilsten-Edmands.

 ## Installation